ethanp/programming/Blog Posts/javascript-whackamole post/javscriptwhackamole post.md

-The reason not to include jQuery was that web-designing friend said it's uncool to use jQuery these days because then you have to send it out to people everytime they load your page.
+The reason not to include jQuery was that web-designing friend said it's uncool to use jQuery these days because then you have to send it out to people every time they load your page.
 I'm not sure whether that's true or not, but I went with it....
 Until I got to the last part of the game which involved adding a subtree of divs to the DOM.